Step-by-Step Guide to Custom Metal Building Design

 1. Manufacturing and Quality Control

-During the manufacturing phase, advanced computer-aided design (CAD) and CNC machining technologies are used to ensure each component is accurately cut, welded, and formed.
+During the manufacturing phase, advanced computer-aided design (CAD) and CNC machining technologies used to ensure each component is accurately cut, welded, and formed.
 This reduces the need for on-site adjustments, saving time and reducing labor costs.
 The factory environment also allows for strict quality control, ensuring that all components meet high standards before they leave the factory.

 2. Customization and Coating